 I always see Cotton Denim jeans shrink just after a wash, though after wearing them they expand somewhat.
 Stretch jeans shrink very less.
 What I have come to learn is that un-sanforized denim shrinks about 8-10% whereas sanforized denim shrinks 1-2%.
 So if you are buying jeans/denim fabric you know what to look for if you want to avoid shrinkage.
 Check out more types of denim here.

 Synthetic fabrics mostly shrink in the dryer than with washing, because of the heat.
-Having you seen a cotton spandex clothing after a long tumble in high heat in the dryer.
+Have you seen a cotton spandex clothing after a long tumble in high heat in the dryer?
 Try it, and you will see.
-If the fabric is already heat set then shrinking maybe negligible.
+If the fabric is already heat set then shrinking may be negligible.
 But I would not take the chance.

 Check out this post that deals with the problem – Does Polyester shrink?

 Rayon is one of my favoruite fabrics for dressmaking.
-Most of the girls garments are made of rayon because they drape so well on the body.
-But the fabric do shrink, especially if washed in hot water or tumble dried in a dryer
+Most of the dresses and tops in stores are made of rayon because they drape so well on the body.
+But the fabric does shrink, especially if washed in hot water or tumble dried in a dryer

-Pretreated fabrics like cotton is available but slightly more expsnive than regular fabrics.
+Pretreated fabrics like cotton are available but slightly more expensive than regular fabrics.
 Preshrunk fabrics are another option – they are already washed and shrunk.

 “Preshrunk” is the label you should look for in the laundry care label, if you want carefree laundry.
 This means that the fabric of the clothing is already shrunk before it is finished.
 This ultimately means it maynot shrink on you.

 4. Always prewash fabric before using them for sewing.

 Especially cotton and knit fabric.
 Even if you are giving the fabric out to sew, give it a small prewashing to allow the sizing to go and finish with whatever shrinking they will eventually do.